SravanSTG/Hello-world/README.md

 My first repository

 Hi,
-   I am Sravan and this is my first repository.
+   I am Sravan and this is my first repository in GitHub.
    Welcome!